bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 ...Which gave me a whopping 60,000 'random' ROMs checked per second.
 With the heuristics, I was finding one 'promising' ROM for every 2.59 million ROMs generated.
 It's one ROM every few minutes.

-## First Results, Why Machine Learning Didn't Work
+## First Results And Why Machine Learning Didn't Work

 After checking _billions and billions_ of potential ROMs, I had a collection of about 10,000 that passed the heuristics laid out above.
 I could move onto the next step: checking them all in an emulator.